 For non-athletes or weekend warriors, surgery often is not necessary

 Although the procedure is fast and minimally invasive, injections and physical therapy will often provide great results.
-Injections for shoulder labrum tears include cortisone and platelet rich plasma (PRP).
-Stem cell therapies may often promising results in the future.
+Injections for shoulder labrum tears include cortisone and platelet injections (platelet injections).
+These can increase promising results in the future.
 There are other growth factor injections that may be considered, but treatment should only be recommended by a board-certified, fellowship trained orthopedic sports medicine surgeon.

 For more information